 If you travel on holiday outside South Africa, you should obtain your own private medical travel insurance.

 Only in the following instances will cover be provided in Botswana and Namibia:

-- While members are employed by the Employer (or an Associated Employer) in Botswana or Namibia, such members and their dependants will be eligible for benefits in either of those countries; and
+- While members are employed by the Employer (or an Associated Employer) in Botswana or Namibia, such members and their registered dependants will be eligible for benefits in either of these countries; and

 - When members who are eligible for benefits in Botswana or Namibia retire and become pensioner members of the Society, they and their registered dependants will continue to enjoy these benefits for as long as they remain permanent residents of that country.